locationtech/udig-platform/docs/user/en/tasks/Add new Graticule.rst

      :alt:

 .. note::
    Graticule only support CRS with unit "meter" on all axis.
-Support for degrees is comming soon.

 **Related tasks**